n8n-io/n8n-docs/docs/integrations/builtin/credentials/httprequest.md

 Use this generic authentication if your app or service supports OAuth1 authentication.

-To configure this credential, you'll need:
+To configure this credential, enter:

 - An **Authorization URL**: Also known as the Resource Owner Authorization URI.
 This URL typically ends in `/oauth1/authorize`.
 The temporary credentials are sent here to prompt a user to complete authorization.
 - An **Access Token URL**: This is the URI used for the initial request for temporary credentials.
 This URL typically ends in `/oauth1/request` or `/oauth1/token`.